Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Experiments

 \subsection{Main Results}

 \textbf{Results on V-STAR.} On the V-STAR benchmark, we compare our method with three groups of baselines: (i) closed-source commercial models such as GPT-4o~\citep{openai2024gpt4o} and Gemini-2-Flash~\citep{team2024gemini}, which represent the current frontier of proprietary video LLMs. (ii) open-source general-purpose video understanding models, including Video-LLAMA3~\citep{damonlpsg2025videollama3}, LLaVA-Video~\citep{llava-video}, VideoChat2~\citep{videochat2}, Oryx-1.5-7B~\citep{liu2024oryx}, InternVL-2.5-8B~\citep{internvl2.5}, and Qwen2.5-VL-7B~\citep{qwen2.5vl}. (iii) task-specialized approaches such as TRACE~\citep{guo2024trace}, designed for temporal video grounding, and Sa2VA~\citep{sa2va}, optimized for fine-grained spatial grounding.
 As summarized in Table~\ref{tab:vstar}, our model consistently outperforms the baseline across different evaluation dimensions.
 In video question answering (\textit{What}), our model achieves an accuracy of 61.03, representing a +27.6\% point improvement over Qwen2.5-VL-7B.
 For temporal grounding (\textit{When}), we report strong gains on both reasoning chains: Chain1 (\textit{what–when–where}) improves by +9.1\% points and Chain2 (\textit{what–where–when}) by +10.2\% points, showing robust performance regardless of the reasoning order.
 For spatial grounding (\textit{Where}), our method surpasses the baseline by +8.4\% points on Chain1 and +3.5\% points on Chain2.
-Overall, our model sets a new \textbf{state-of-the-art} with \textbf{mAM improved by +14.4\% and mLGM by +24.2\%}, surpassing GPT-4o~\citep{openai2024gpt4o} and Gemini-2-Flash~\citep{comanici2025gemini}.
-These results demonstrate that our approach \textbf{brings significant advances in temporal and spatial grounding.} By extracting key frames and precise bounding boxes, \name{} brings o3-style, evidence-guided reasoning to videos, supplying more reliable and verifiable visual evidence during inference.
+Overall, compared with the Qwen2.5-VL baseline, our model improves performance by +14.4\% mAM and +24.2\% mLGM on V-STAR.
+It further surpasses proprietary models such as GPT-4o~\citep{openai2024gpt4o} and Gemini-2-Flash~\citep{comanici2025gemini}, achieving state-of-the-art performance.
+By extracting key frames and precise bounding boxes, \name{} brings o3-style, evidence-guided reasoning to videos, supplying more reliable and verifiable visual evidence during inference.
+We further train our framework on Qwen3-VL~\citep{bai2025qwen3vltechnicalreport} models and observe consistent gains on V-STAR.
+Detailed results are provided in Appendix~\ref{sec:ap_qwen3}.